Seldom-SE/Seldom-SE.github.io/index.md

 [Client](https://roguemedialive.com/)

-This wasn't work, but it was similar.
 Four peers and I developed an iOS/Android social medium targeting sports fans for an external client as our capstone project.
 It was written in React Native with Typescript, using Firebase/Firestore for the database.
 I wrote most of the backend and database code.
 We used Agile Scrum to organize, and personally met